On generalized deformation problems: Preliminaries

 \begin{defn} Let $R$ be a ring and $M$ an $R$-module, then we define the dual of $M$ to be $\Hom_R(M,R)$, denoted as $M^{\vee}$.
 If we have $\varphi: R^m\rightarrow R^n$ an $R$-linear map, then there is an induced map $\varphi^{\vee}: (R^n)^{\vee}\rightarrow (R^m)^{\vee}$ where $\varphi^{\vee}$ is the transpose of $\varphi$ as matrices.
 Note that $(R^l)^{\vee}$ is isomorphic to $R^l$ for any $l>0$. \end{defn}

-\begin{defn} We say that a Noetherian local ring $(R,m)$ is F-rational if it is a homomorphic image of a Cohen-Macaulay ring and every ideal generated by a system of parameters is tightly closed. \end{defn}
+\begin{defn} We say that a Noetherian local ring $(R,\mathfrak{m})$ is $F$-rational if it is a homomorphic image of a Cohen-Macaulay ring and every ideal generated by a system of parameters is tightly closed. \end{defn}